gvwilson/sdxjs/async-programming/index.md

 Callbacks work,
 but they are hard to read and debug, which means they only "work" in a limited sense.
-JavaScript's developers added promises to the language in 2015 to make callbacks easier to write and understand, and more recently they added the keywords `async` and `await` as well to make them easier still.
+JavaScript's developers added <g key="promise">promises</g> to the language in 2015 to make callbacks easier to write and understand, and more recently they added the keywords `async` and `await` as well to make asynchronous programming easier still.
 To show how these work,
 we will create a <g key="class">class</g> of our own called `Pledge` that provides the same core features as promises.